dukemiller/git-addnew/README.md

 # Git addnew
-A simple command line tool for staging only new files on git.
+A command line tool to stage only new files on git.

 ## Installation
 ```npm install --global git-addnew```